xinbeibei/multi-module_CNN/README.md

 python ../../../../codes/YRcodes.py aligned_0,0.001,0.0003_filter3_high.txt aligned_0,0.001,0.0003_filter3_high_YRcodes.txt

 # Fourth step: visualization
-We used the WebLogo 3 online website (http://weblogo.threeplusone.com/create.cgi) to plot PWM and YR logos.
+We used the WebLogo 3 (Crooks et al., 2004) online website (http://weblogo.threeplusone.com/create.cgi) to plot PWM and YR logos.
 For PWM logos, we upload a file (aligned_0,0.001,0.0003_filter3_low.txt or aligned_0,0.001,0.0003_filter3_high.txt), and choose Composition as 'D. melanogaster (43%)' as GC content.
 ```

 5. Multi-module CNN models are trained through following steps.
 Let's take MYC in cell type GM12878 for an example.